youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 <img style="border:1px solid black" src="/images/sevensegdisplay/74hc595shiftregister.png" align="center" width="300" />
 <figcaption align="left"><center><i style="color:black;"><a href=https://www.ti.com/lit/ds/symlink/cd74hc595.pdf?ts=1636840974607&ref_url=https%253A%252F%252Fwww.google.com%252F">Image Credit: Texas Instruments</a></i></center></figcaption>

-Lines 32 and 33 define an array, `SegCode`, that contains the hexidecimal numbers that will be shifted into the shift register in order to display a number that matches the index of a particular number in the array.
+Lines 32 and 33 define an array, `SegCode`, that contains the hexadecimal numbers that will be shifted into the shift register in order to display a number that matches the index of a particular number in the array.
 For example, to display an 8 `SegCode[8]` should be used.
 Note that these numbers reflect the use of the MSB form of shifting.
 The numbers would be different if the LSB shifting form were used.
 For example, the number to use to display 0, as shown on line 32, is `0x3F` (`0011 1111`).
 To display 0 using the LSB method the hex number `0xFC`(`1111 1100`) and the C right-shift operator, `>>`, should be used.

 {{< gist youngkin f9f9d14b5405805f9f2ef31ec36d7c46 >}}